mate-academy/py-lockdown-cafe/README.md

 # Lockdown cafe

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before start
+- If you need additional information about `datetime` module you can find it [here](https://www.geeksforgeeks.org/python-datetime-module/)

 Implement a `Cafe` class, whose instances have one attribute `name`.
 Write a `visit_cafe` method with one parameter, `visitor` of type `dict`.